About Matthew Stublefield

 Track Record

-Stride – Ran a Delivery Diagnostic for an 80-person product team that was 5 months behind schedule with an 80% defect rate.
-The team tripled productivity within 90 days, cycle time dropped from 4-6 weeks to 5-7 days, and they shipped their first major release.
+Stride – Led the turnaround of an 80-person product team that was five months behind schedule with an 80% defect rate.
+Within 90 days the team tripled productivity, cycle time dropped from 4–6 weeks to 5–7 days, and they shipped their first major release.

-CoinDesk – Increased engineering throughput by nearly 3x while decreasing the defect rate by 15%.
-Separately, redesigned the cryptocurrency price page strategy, driving significant search traffic increases.
+CoinDesk – Increased engineering throughput nearly 3x while cutting the defect rate by 15%.
+Separately, redesigned the cryptocurrency price-page strategy, driving significant search-traffic gains.

-Adaptavist – Conceived the market strategy for Learn for Jira based on customer research and gap analysis.
-Led a strategic turnaround for an underperforming product line.
-Developed a documentation strategy that moved ScriptRunner's docs from primary uninstall reason to top 5 retention driver.
+Adaptavist – Conceived the market strategy for Learn for Jira from customer research and gap analysis.
+Led a turnaround of an underperforming product line.
+Built a documentation strategy that moved ScriptRunner's docs from the #1 uninstall reason to a top-5 retention driver.

-Big Four Agile Transformation – Led agile transformation programs across multiple business units at one of the Big Four consulting firms, coaching teams through the transition from waterfall to iterative delivery.
+Big Four consulting – Led delivery-improvement programs across multiple business units at one of the Big Four firms, coaching teams through the shift from waterfall to iterative delivery.

 How I Got Here

 I've spent my career at the intersection of product, engineering, and strategy.
 I started on the IT help desk at Missouri State University, moved into project management, and found my way to product management through leadership positions at media and technology companies.
-Eventually I realized that the most valuable thing I do is diagnose – figure out what's actually broken and why.
+Eventually I realized the most valuable thing I do is figure out what's actually going on – what's broken and why, or what's worth building and what isn't – before anyone rushes to a fix.

-The diagnostic approach came from a pattern I kept seeing.
-Smart, capable teams stuck in dysfunction they couldn't identify from the inside.
+That instinct – diagnose before you prescribe – came from a pattern I kept seeing.
+Smart, capable teams stuck on a problem they couldn't see from the inside, or a direction they couldn't converge on.
 Leaders who'd tried new frameworks, new hires, and consultants, with nothing working.
-The root causes were always systemic, always invisible to insiders, and always identifiable through the right combination of observation, data analysis, and listening.
+The answers were almost always there in the evidence – invisible to insiders, and findable through the right mix of research, observation, and listening.

-Twenty years of pattern recognition across dozens of engagements is what makes the diagnostic work.
-I've seen most of these problems before – not exactly, but close enough that I know where to look and what the data means.
+Twenty years of pattern recognition across dozens of engagements is what makes the work reliable.
+I've seen most of these problems before – not exactly, but close enough that I know where to look and what the evidence means.

 Outside of Work

-I live in Springfield, Missouri, with my three sons.
-When I'm not diagnosing product teams, I'm probably reading, cooking, or trying to keep up with whatever my kids are into this week.
+I live in Springfield, Missouri, with my three young sons and wife of more than 18 years.
+When I'm not thinking deeply about interesting questions, I'm probably reading, hiking, or trying to keep up with whatever my kids are into this week.

 Let's Connect